MohammedBehary/HowToCode-SimpleData/README.md

 # HowToCode-SimpleData
-This is my notes for Edx course "How To Code: Simple Data" and my solutions for the problem bank of the course.
+**This is my notes for Edx course "How To Code: Simple Data" and my solutions for the problem bank of the course.**

+The Course Link [How to Code - Simple Data] (https://www.edx.org/course/how-to-code-simple-data)